Bhargavi84/Explore-Ireland-MS2/README.md

 * **People with no travel plans in mind  or not deciding where to go:**
     * I want to get inspiration for my next travel experience.
     * Image Carousel has showcases captivating high-resolution images to spark the initial travel interest.
-    * I want to be able to understand what kind of travel experience I am being offered and explore it from the comfort of my side.
+    * I want to be able to understand what kind of travel experience I am being offered and explore it from the comfort zone.
-    * The Cards Section of the website is easily accessible and has got all the information needed to show users that their dream holiday is just a few clicks away.
+    * The Cards Section of the website is easily accessible and has got all the information needed.
     * I want to see more about the sections I'm interested in.
     * The Cards Section has "show more" buttons to expand the text, allowing users to read the full information on the topics.
     * I want to use interactive elements of the website.
     * The Map Section has markers for each highlighted location.
 Markers are clickable and allow users to view the image of the destination as well as the brief description in the separate section.

-* **People making their first or secondary bookings**
+* **People making their bookings**
     * I want to know the current situation with Covid-19 in Ireland.
     * The Covid-19 Section is visible when users land on the website.
 "Latest travel advice" link, when clicked, takes users to the Ireland's page of the Irish Government's Foreign Travel Advice website.
     * I want to use the easily accessible simple navigation bar to select the section of the website that I need.